Tristan Gommendy

-Tristan Emmanuel Benoît Gommendy (born 4 January 1979) is a French professional racing driver who last competed in the European Le Mans Series with Duqueine Team.
+Tristan Emmanuel Benoît Gommendy (born 4 January 1979) is a French professional racing driver.

+In single-seater racing, Gommendy won the 2002 Macau Grand Prix and French F3, and was a front-runner in the Formula Renault 3.5 Series.
+He spent a season in Champ Car in 2007, and won twice in Superleague Formula between 2008 and 2011.

+Gommendy dedicated the peak of his career to endurance racing, competing in the European Le Mans Series between 2014 and 2021.
+He finished third overall at the 2017 24 Hours of Le Mans driving a Jackie Chan DC Racing LMP2 car, and topped qualifying twice—in 2014 with TDS, and in 2019 with Graff.
+Gommendy retired from the sport in 2022 after two seasons with Duqueine.

+Gommendy currently works for Prema Racing as sporting director.

 Racing career

 Early career

 Born in Le Chesnay, Yvelines, Gommendy began his professional career in French Formula Three in 2000.
-He won the prestigious Macau Grand Prix in 2002 and also won the French F3 Championship that year.
-In 2003 he drove in Eurocup Formula Renault V6 and finished third.
-He moved to its successor the World Series by Nissan in 2004 and finished 5th and another season in 2005 he finished fourth.
+He won the prestigious Macau Grand Prix in 2002 with a late pass on Heikki Kovalainen, and also won the French F3 Championship that year.
+In 2003, he drove in Eurocup Formula Renault V6 and finished third.
+He moved to its parent series, the World Series by Nissan, in 2004 and finished fifth, and another season in 2005 he finished fourth.